kkiernan/laravel-bootstrap-snippets/README.md

 # laravel-bootstrap-snippets
 Sublime Text snippets for Laravel 5 + Bootstrap 3

-These snippets are meant as an addition to the [bs3-sublime-plugin](https://github.com/JasonMortonNZ/bs3-sublime-plugin) package by Jason Morton for Sublime Text, which I highly reccommend!
+These snippets are meant sort of as an addition to the [bs3-sublime-plugin](https://github.com/JasonMortonNZ/bs3-sublime-plugin) package by Jason Morton for Sublime Text, which I highly reccommend!
+These are just my own little snippets I use when working with Bootstrap and Laravel's Blade templating engine.

-Unless you use Laravel and Bootstrap, my snippets here are pretty useless since they combine blade tags and bootstrap classes.

 ## Lists
 Component          | Snippet